triniti-n/triniti-n.github.io/index.md

 * Lab 10

 [Lab 10](https://github.com/cpsc-pilot-fall-2022/cpsc-120-lab-10-daniel-and-triniti.git), part 2 was my favorite because I learned how to use 2D vectors to hold 2 lists of information.
 I needed to create a 2D data structure to organize California’s population data by county.
-At first, I struggled to understand 2D vectors, but once I understood how to work I was able to fix my program to make it run correctly.
+At first, I struggled to understand 2D vectors, but once I understood how it worked I was able to fix my program to make it run correctly.